alexmccray23/uncle/README.md

 # skip.lua
 Neovim plugin for adding a total base table below the skip base stub.

+# split_base.lua
+Neovim plugin for adding split sample qualifiers and base labels

+# state_fips.lua
+Neovim plugin for converting state names and abbreviations to their FIPS codes

 # sum_init.lua
 Plugin that performs an initial cleanup of the specs used for summary tables.